 For a start, if you have only the kit lens, that is great.
 Shoot at the longest focal length if possible.
 When you think that there are limitations in your photography, you can upgrade to a prime lens like a 35mm or 50mm f/1.8 for better toy photography.
 If you have a macro lens, it can also be used for stunning toy photographs.

 Tripods are one of the most important accessories you will need for toy photography.
 It is not that you cannot shoot while hand-holding the camera, but having a tripod will allow you to compose the shot flexibly, set up the lighting while looking at the scene, and also will come in handy when you need to focus-stack your images and take shots where you may have to remove a toy stand, etc. Besides, toys are tiny subjects that require precise focusing and detailing, and using a tripod will help you achieve blur-free shots.

-A remote shutter release or a cable release is one of the most important accessories for a photographer.
+A remote shutter release or a cable release is one of the most important accessories for an amateur or a professional photographer.
 When your camera is on a tripod, your scene set up, it is wise to use a cable release to avoid any camera shake that can cause blur in your images.
 Many cameras come with shutter release apps that can be used in a smartphone.
 If you have one of those, then by all means, use that feature to release the shutter.

 Stage And Platforms

 When you are looking to create neat toy photographs, you need to set up a stage, scene or a neat platform that will go well with the story you are trying to tell.
 Instead of trying to set these on the floor, if you frequently shoot toy photographs, it is good to have a dedicated table along with some black plexiglass or you can use any table, like a dining table or work table, with the plexiglass to create toy photos.